certifaction/hinsign-cli/README.md

 ### 4.2.
 E-prescription Endpoints

 This section describes the additional endpoints available when the e-prescription mode is enabled.

-Please refer to the main documentation for more information about the [CLI HTTP server mode](https://github.com/certifaction/cli#http-server-mode).

 When the e-prescription mode is enabled, the following new endpoints are enabled: